Merchant Cash Advance vs. Business Loan: Key Differences Explained

 • Equipment financing.
 A loan specifically for purchasing machinery or tools, using the equipment itself as collateral.

-To qualify, you'll typically need a US bank account, proof of income, and some business history.
-These traditional loan options offer stability and are typically the most cost-effective route for small business loans.
+To qualify, you'll typically need a U.S. bank account, proof of income, and some business history as part of the lender's underwriting.
+These traditional loan options offer stability and are often the most cost-effective route for small business loans.

 Key Differences Between Merchant Cash Advances and Business Loans

 When choosing between an MCA and a traditional loan, understanding the key differences can help you make better financial decisions.
-While both provide working capital, they vary significantly in terms of repayment structure, cost, and eligibility.
+While both provide working capital, they vary significantly in terms of repayment structure, repayment amount, eligibility, and repayment pressure.

 Here's how merchant cash advances and business loans compare: